 Diagnosing cannabinoid hyperemesis syndrome

 Currently, the only surefire method that physicians can use to distinguish CHS from other potential illnesses is by observing how the patient's symptoms respond to heat or topical capsaicin.
-Other tests may be performed to confirm the cause of vomiting, such as a pregnancy test, since CHS symptoms can mimic some early pregnancy symptoms; a blood test for anemia or infection; a drug screen; and a urine analysis.
-An abdominal CT scan or X-rays may be ordered to determine that there is no serious issue, such as a blockage or other need for surgery.
+Other tests may be performed to rule out other causes of vomiting, such as a pregnancy, since CHS symptoms can mimic morning sickness; a blood test for anemia or infection; a drug screen; and a urine analysis.
+Expensive and non-diagnostic imaging scans for CHS-related symptoms are usually unnecessary, but in some cases, an abdominal CT scan or X-rays may be ordered to determine if there is a serious issue such as a blockage that may require surgery.

 Criteria for CHS diagnosis

-- Has lost over 10 pounds;
+- Has lost over 10 pounds

-- Feels relatively well between cyclical episodes and eats normally;
+- Feels relatively well between cyclical episodes and eats normally

-- No longer experiences CHS symptoms once stopping cannabis use.
+- No longer experiences CHS symptoms once stopping cannabis use

 Is cannabinoid hyperemesis syndrome dangerous?